gestalt-config/gestalt/docs/gestalt-static/docs/modules/guice-injection.md

 sidebar_position: 3
 ---

-# Guice Dependency Injection.
+# Guice Dependency Injection
-Allow Gestalt to inject configuration directly into your classes using Guice using the `@InjectConfig` annotation on any class fields.
-This does not support constructor injection (due to Guice limitation)
+The Guice module allows Gestalt to inject configuration directly into your classes using Guice and the `@InjectConfig` annotation on any class fields.
+This does not support constructor injection due to Guice limitations.
-To enable add the `new GestaltModule(gestalt)` to your Guice Modules, then pass in your instance of Gestalt.
+To enable this, add the `new GestaltModule(gestalt)` to your Guice Modules, then pass in your instance of Gestalt.

 See the [unit tests](https://github.com/gestalt-config/gestalt/blob/main/gestalt-guice/src/test/java/org/github/gestalt/config/guice/GuiceTest.java) for examples of use.
 ```java